This promoted build includes Clustering functionality and Microsoft Interoperability using WSIT.

 right-click/CTRL-click to save these files to your computer.

-To install and configure GlassFish you need to have JDK 5 or JDK 6 installed on your system.
+To install and configure GlassFish you need to have JDK 5 installed on your system.
 The configuration processing depends on Ant (1.6.5).
 The bundle includes an Ant distribution that has been extended with tasks to facilitate developing Java EE 5 applications for the application server.

 % java -Xmx256m -jar filename.jarThis command will unbundle GlassFish and create a new directory structure rooted under a directory named 'glassfish'.